 Oh, how I’ve missed you!
-While Mr. Italicano and I were on our west coast food tour we spent most of a month eating out while we worked and traveled.
+While Mr. Italicano and I were on my west coast food tour we spent most of a month eating out.
 On one hand I was excited and delighted to try new restaurants :: ristoranti in San Francisco, Seattle and Vancouver; on the other hand, I was itching to get back in my kitchen in Italy to create new healthy recipes made from fresh seasonal vegetables from my local farmer’s market.

 And, that’s exactly what we did.